Frequently Asked Questions

 A. Open Enrollment applications are now online.
 Visit jmcss.org and click on the Families link located at the top of the page.
 The open enrollment link will be on the left-hand side of the page.
 Click on the Open Enrollment link to complete and submit an application.

 Q. How is it determined which students are chosen for schools during Open Enrollment?

 Q. What if I already have a child enrolled in my desired Open Enrollment school, will a sibling be automatically enrolled?

 A. Siblings of students who currently attend a school through open enrollment will have first priority at that school.
 Siblings of students must submit an application.
 If a seat is available, the sibling will be offered admission.

-Q. When will I know if my student has been accepted in our requested school?
+Q. How will I know if my student has been accepted in our requested school?